sddevelopment-be/penguin-pragmatic-patterns/content/practices/keep_a_changelog.md

 * Your version control system already contains the information required.
 * People tend to forget to update the changelog.
-* You want to keep your process as lean as possible, and will get little value out of a semi-formal trace of changes.
+* You want to keep your process as lean as possible, and will get little value out of a semiformal trace of changes.

 ## Solution